saad-bhatti/VoyageCanada/README.md

   - Development of frontend API
 - **Awais Aziz:**
   - Deployment of the application
-  - Supported development of the frontend and backend
+  - Supported development of the frontend

 ## Tech stack